-In accordance with the terms of our amended and restated certificate of incorporation that will become effective upon the closing of this offering and our amended and restated bylaws that will become effective on the date on which the registration statement of which this prospectus is a part is declared effective by the SEC, our board of directors will be divided into three staggered classes of directors and each will be assigned to one of the three classes.
+In accordance with the terms of our amended and restated certificate of incorporation that will become effective upon the closing of this offering and our amended and restated bylaws that became effective on the date on which the registration statement of which this prospectus is a part is declared effective by the SEC, our board of directors will be divided into three staggered classes of directors and each will be assigned to one of the three classes.
 At each annual meeting of the stockholders, a class of directors will be elected for a three-year term to succeed the directors of the same class whose terms are then expiring.
 The terms of the directors will expire upon the election and qualification of successor directors at the annual meeting of stockholders to be held during the years 2021 for Class I directors, 2022 for Class II directors and 2023 for Class III directors.

-- Our Class I directors will be

-- Our Class II directors will be ; and

-- Our Class III directors will be
+- Our Class I directors will be Juan Vera, Ansbert Gadicke and Morana Jovan-Embiricos; - Our Class II directors will be Vikas Sinha, Malcolm Brenner and John Wilson; and - Our Class III directors will be Jeffrey Bornstein, Diana Brainard and David Hallal.